Pometry/Raphtory/docs/source/scala/quickstart.md

 $ sbt new Raphtory/raphtory.g8
 ```

-Besides downloading some of the required dependencies and creating a new project from the template, a couple of project details (with some sensible defaults) are asked, as part of above step, which you might want to change if you would like:
+Besides downloading some of the required dependencies and creating a new project from the template, there are a couple of project details (with some sensible defaults) presented for you to change:
 ```
 name [raphtory-quickstart]:
 version [0.1.0-SNAPSHOT]: